 The Bulen Symposium is a one-day event hosted biennially by the Department of Political Science that focuses on the state of the American political system and its two major parties.
-It brings together political practioners, journalists, and scholars, with topics and speakers chosen by a committee of representatives from the university and the community.
+It brings together political practitioners, journalists, and scholars, with topics and speakers from the university and the community and is held in conjunction with the national elections.
 Past symposium topics have included the following:

-The co-chairs of the symposium represent both major political parties, and public servants with experience in Indiana and at the national level.
-They are Joseph J. Andrew, Charles Black, Dr. and Mrs Lawrence Borst, Mitchell E. Daniels Jr., Sandra Donovan, Gordon Durnil, Rex Early, David Frick, Stephen Goldsmith, William H. Hudnut III, Andrew Jacobs Jr., US Senator Richard G. Lugar, Michael McDaniel, Mr and Mrs Owen Meharg, James T. Morris, Juhn Mutz, Dr. Dennis Nicholas, Lyn Nofziger, Gordon St. Angelo, John Sears, Dr. Beurt SerVaas, and John Sweezy.
+Past co-chairs of the symposium have represented both major political parties, and public servants with experience in Indiana and at the national level.
+They include Joseph J. Andrew, Charles Black, Dr. and Mrs Lawrence Borst, Mitchell E. Daniels Jr., Sandra Donovan, Gordon Durnil, Rex Early, David Frick, Stephen Goldsmith, William H. Hudnut III, Andrew Jacobs Jr., US Senator Richard G. Lugar, Michael McDaniel, Mr and Mrs Owen Meharg, James T. Morris, Juhn Mutz, Dr. Dennis Nicholas, Lyn Nofziger, Gordon St. Angelo, John Sears, Dr. Beurt SerVaas, and John Sweezy.

 For more information, please contact Prof. Aaron Dusso.